Donald M. Call: Military service

-He was working as an actor in the stage production “Fair and Warmer” when the United States entered the war.
+He was working as an actor in the stage production Fair and Warmer when the United States entered the war.
 He enlisted in the City Club Unit of the American Field Service and served as an ambulance driver with S.S.U.
 32 of the American Hospital of Neuilly-sur-Seine, France, for a period of three months.
 On July 31, 1917, S.S.U.
 32 left the camp at May-en-Multien and came to Paris to get its ambulances.
 It left the city in convoy on August 2, arriving two days later at Ablois Saint-Martin.
-On August 16, it was attached to an attacking division - the 48th French Division de Maroc where it was assigned until February, 1919.
-On August 28, it moved with the Division to Romigny, near Verdun.
-The Division remained here until October 2, when it went into the line on the Verdun front, in a sector on the Meuse River.
+On August 16, it was attached to an attacking division, the 48th French Division de Maroc, until February, 1919.
+On August 28, it moved with the division to Romigny, near Verdun.
+The division remained here until October 2, when it went into the line on the Verdun front in a sector on the Meuse River.
 S.S.U.
 32's cantonment area was at Houdainville.
 During his service with the French division, Call was awarded a divisional citation for the Croix de Guerre with silver star.
 S.S.U.
 32 returned for rest and recuperation on November 4, and was relieved by the men who were to take over S.S.U.
 32 under U.S. Army command.
 Thereafter, S.S.U.
 32 was redesignated Unit 644 of the U.S.A.
 Ambulance Service.
 It was at this point, on September 22, 1917, that Call enlisted in American Field Service Unit 644 as a private.

 He transferred to the Tank Corps on April 1, 1918, and was made a corporal in B Company, 344th Battalion.
 The 344th Battalion was subordinated to the 1st Provisional Brigade, Tank Corps, which then Lieutenant Colonel George S. Patton, Jr. commanded.
-It was in the 344th Battalion that Call would earn the Medal of Honor.
-The French Government once again recognized his bravery by awarding him the Legion of Honor in the degree of Chevalier and an additional Croix de Guerre with palm.
+It was while serving in the 344th Battalion that Call earned the Medal of Honor.
+The French government once again recognized his bravery by awarding him the Legion of Honor in the degree of Chevalier and an additional Croix de Guerre with palm.
 He was also awarded the Montenegrin Order of Prince Danilo I. Two days after the Medal of Honor exploit, from which he emerged unscathed, Call was wounded and spent some time in the hospital.
 He returned to the front line in time to participate in the Argonne and St. Mihiel offensives.
 Call was commissioned as a second lieutenant in October, 1918.
 On February 9, 1919, General John J. Pershing formally presented Second Lieutenant Call, and 16 other Medal of Honor recipients, with their Medal of Honor decoration at an outdoor ceremony at Chaumont, France.